SAP/json-data-and-query-generator/README.md

 with five processes.

-If other scenarios should be run, then specify paths to schema.txt, data.txt, and config.json as described in `pipeline.py --help`.
+If other scenarios should be run, then specify paths to `schema.txt`, data.txt, and `config.json` as described in `pipeline.py --help`.

-TODOs:

-- [x] examples outside
-- [x] windows file separator and FIXME: rm -rf
-- [] document usage bit better

 ## Citation